Yamaha EC-06 vs River Indie: How Different Are The Two Electric Scooters?

 - The Indie gets almost double storage as compared to EC-06

-It’s no secret that the newly unveiled Yamaha EC-06 shares its foundation with the Bengaluru-based River Mobility's Indie electric scooter.
-After being in development for quite some time, the EC-06 has now made its debut.
+It’s no secret that the newly launched Yamaha EC-06 shares its foundation with the Bengaluru-based River Mobility's Indie electric scooter.
+After being in development for quite some time and making its debut in November 2025, the EC-06 has now been launched in India at a price tag of Rs 1.68 lakh (ex-showroom).
 Here, we take a closer look at both models to see how the Yamaha compares with the River.

 Yamaha EC-06 vs River Indie: Design and Styling